 Casa Jaguar $$$

 Every Thursday night, Casa Jaguar has a jungle party that is the place to be seen.
-While late night diners finish up their meals, guests wander to the back area to sip overpriced cocktails while a DJ spins from a teepee.
+While late-night diners finish up their meals, guests wander to the back area to sip overpriced cocktails while a DJ spins from a teepee.
 Casa Jaguar also has an amazing restaurant, cute boutiques, and a coffee shop on the premises.
 We got here 30 minutes after the party “started” and we’re still about an hour too early.
-We had scuba diving the next day so we had to leave but I can’t wait to return.
+We had scuba diving the next day so we had to leave but I can’t wait to return. edit: We ended up going back to Casa Jaguar on our last trip for a party and dinner.
+Both were AMAZING I cannot recomend this place enough.

 We randomly found Clan-Destino when looking for a bathroom on our way home.
 It is a pretty casual bar except there is a cenote with a chandelier in the middle!
 Stick your toes in for a free fish pedicure!